California to Turn Stadiums Into Vaccination Sites to Speed Rollout

 Humans are not alone in the pandemic.

-In an alarming development, Newsom announced two gorillas at the San Diego Zoo tested positive for Covid-19 and another prime ape was symptomatic.
+In an alarming development, Newsom announced two gorillas at the San Diego Zoo tested positive for Covid-19 and another was symptomatic.
 In a statement, the zoo said the gorillas have some congestion and coughing but are otherwise doing well.
 They likely caught the virus from an asymptomatic staff member.

 Still, some institutions view 2021 as a turning point in the war against the novel coronavirus.